-In fact, bad alternators have been found to be the number one reason why car batteries die and make millions of motorists stuck by the side of the road.
-This is why it is a must that you got some basic information on how alternators work and what can be done to save yourself from expensive repairs.
+In fact, bad alternators are the number one reason car batteries die and make millions of motorists stuck by the side of the road.
+This is why you must get some basic information on how alternators work and what can be done to save yourself from expensive repairs.

 How Do Alternators Work?

-Alternators are found inside the vehicle engine itself and have a big role of giving power to your car’s battery.
-Thanks to this, the battery is charged on a continuous basis and the computer and electrical systems remain up and running.
+Alternators are found inside the vehicle engine itself and have a significant role in giving power to your car’s battery.
+Thanks to this, the battery is charged continuously, and the computer and electrical systems remain up and running.

 Car alternator

 Alternators also work almost as hard as other parts of your vehicle.
 This is why it will eventually start to wear out.
-Alternators have an average longevity of about 150,000 miles or 7 years.
-There are several factors that can affect its lifespan such as the number of electronics that are in used, the quality of the part itself, as well as the vehicle’s overall condition.
+Alternators have an average longevity of about 150,000 miles or seven years.
+There are several factors that can affect its lifespan such as the number of electronics that are in use, the quality of the part itself, as well as the vehicle’s overall condition.

 Telltale Signs of Failing Alternators